Texas Health Catalyst: Application

 For a better idea of what to expect, check out an interview with three Texas Health Catalyst awardees about their experiences with the program.

-If you are a UT Austin spin-out startup or an Austin-area clinician, you can submit the same form but be sure to mention the name of your company or practice when filling out the “Lead Applicant Affiliation” field.
-Note that submitting this form doesn’t mean your intellectual property automatically becomes UT Austin IP.
+Yes, UT Austin students and postdocs, Dell Med residents and Austin area entrepreneurs are eligible to apply.
+Note that submitting this form doesn’t mean your intellectual property is automatically considered UT Austin IP.
 Once Texas Health Catalyst receives your submission, the program manager will set up an introductory meeting and discuss how to handle any IP that is generated.
 This may differ on a case-by-case basis.

 We understand that many clinicians and health administrators have a first-hand look at some of health care’s biggest challenges on a daily basis.
 If you know of a clinical problem that needs solving, let us know!